guillaumewuip/guillaumewuip.github.io/_posts/2020-12-01-using-google-less.md

 ---
 I've been a faithful user of Google services for a long time.
-Search, Gmail, Calendar, Drive, Photos, Translation, Chrome, Maps, etc. I've used a lot of them.
+Search, Gmail, Calendar, Drive, Photos, Translation, Chrome, Maps – I've used a lot of them.
 They provide a good user experience and are deeply integrated into one another.
 Also, they are free or at least very cheap (I was paying 2€/month for extra storage).